Generic Name: carmustine (kar-MUS-teen)

 Carmustine is used for:

-Treating brain tumors, cancer of the bone marrow, Hodgkin disease, and non-Hodgkin lymphoma.
-It may be used alone or in combination with other medicines.
+Treating brain tumors, multiple myeloma, Hodgkin disease, and non-Hodgkin lymphoma.
 It may also be used to treat other conditions as determined by your doctor.

 Carmustine is an antineoplastic.
 It works by blocking the growth of cancer cells.